Also known as: Biopsy - liver and Percutaneous biopsy

 - The skin is cleaned, and numbing medicine is injected into the area using a small needle.

-- A small cut is made at spot, and the biopsy needle is inserted.
+- A small cut is made, and the biopsy needle is inserted.

 - You will be told to hold your breath while the biopsy is taken.
 This is to reduce the chance of damage to the lung or liver.